ninjaprawn/iFW/README.md

 State of Project
 ----------
-Project is currently 40% on the way.
-Currently converting CoreData to Realm.
+Project is currently 50% on the way.
+Currently on custom design.
 Need to add custom design, Push Notifications, better API.
 ETA: 15/04/16